 Issues are the packets of work that need to be completed in a project.
-These issues are made up of issue fields, and the issue fields contain data about the issue.
-This data is important, as it helps define the issue, and can contain important information about the issue, such as a summary, a description, due dates, and when and where the work is required.
+They are made up of issue fields, and these fields contain important data about the issue such as a summary, description, due dates, and when and where the work is required.
 This information is presented on a screen.

-A screengroups all available fields (or a subset of all available fields) defined in Jira applications, and organizes them for presentation to a user.
-Jira Service Managementallows you to customize the configuration and behavior of issues to better suit the needs of your customers and agents.
-You may choose to:
+A screen groups together all available fields (or a subset of fields) and organizes them for presentation to a user.
+Learn more about Jira screens